PTC-Education/Predictive-Maintenance-Demonstrator/README.md

 # Structure:
 1. **guides**
-   In this directory you will find the created guides for the use of Thingworx Analytics and guiding questions for the planning of a predictive maintenance project.
+   In this directory you will find the created guides for the use of Thingworx Analytics and a [guideline](/guides/ThingworxAnalyticsTimeSeriesPrediction/GuidelineThingworxAnalytics.pdf) for the planning of a predictive maintenance project.
+The guides can be used without access to the hardware as well.
 2. **physical_demonstrator**
    This directory contains the software for the communication of the robot arm with a Raspberry Pi or PC via USB
 3. **thingworx_analytics_scripts**